 This is another contra-score that will DEDUCT points from validators located in data centers that host a high percentage of other Solana validators.
 A high data center concentration means that a problem with the hosting provider could take many of the nodes offline.

-If you are an stakeholder who is delegating stake, please consider high performing nodes without a high data center concentration.
+If you are a stakeholder who is delegating stake, please consider high performing nodes without a high data center concentration.

 Authorized Withdrawer Score

 Validator identity matching authorized withdrawer is a serious security risk, eg. if someone hacks into your validator, they can steal from the vote account.
-Keep the withdraw authority key offline to minimize the risk.
+Keep the withdraw authority key offline or in a multisig to minimize the risk.

 (-2 points) means that this validator identity is the same as the authorized withdrawer identity.